bitly/simplehttp/profiler_stats/README.md

 a library to track arbitrary profiler timings for average, 95%, 99%, 100% time

-the library enforces a rolling window for data collection.  currently it will consider either 5000 entries or the last 5 minutes of entries, whichever is smaller.
+the library enforces a rolling window for data collection.  currently it imposes a hard-coded limit of 5000 data points but allows the client to configure the window of time to consider via `profiler_stats_init(<window_in_usec>);`

 compiling
 ---------